Global EO Cache

 +-- optimized/

-0.27.0 within Pulled cache will be stored as ~/.eo/pulled/99b64cf/org/eolang/array.eo,
+0.27.0 within the Pulled cache will be stored as ~/.eo/pulled/99b64cf/org/eolang/array.eo,

-where 99b64cf is git-hash for 0.27.0 version tag.
+where 99b64cf is the git-hash for the 0.27.0 version tag.

 Also, note that the file path corresponds to the package of the object.

-Pulled cache contains .eo sources downloaded from Objectionary
+The Pulled cache contains .eo sources downloaded from Objectionary

-during Pull step.
+during the Pull step.

-only go to remote Objectionary in case it’s missing locally.
+only go to the remote Objectionary in case it’s missing locally.
 However, this behaviour can be adjusted by

-Maven -U option (see Bypassing object cache)
+the Maven -U option (see Bypassing object cache).

-The structure of this folder is similar to pulled cache, namely it stores files based on hash+package:
+The structure of this folder is similar to the pulled cache, namely it stores files based on hash+package:

-(i.e. not like 0.0.0, *.*.* or empty) before actually being parsed would be checked in
+(i.e. not like 0.0.0, *.*.* or empty), before actually being parsed would be checked in

-it would be parsed from EO source.
+it would be parsed from the EO source.

 the process more performant.
-It’s possible that for further optimizations we will see more caches within ~/.eo/ in future.
+It’s possible that for further optimizations we will see more caches within ~/.eo/ in the future.

 And of course to clean up all caches you can always execute (for Bash) rm -rf ~/.eo :)